paed01/bpmn-engine/docs/Extensions.md

 <!-- tocstop -->

 Extension can be a module that exports `moddleOptions` and an extension function.
+The Camunda Modeler extension can be found under [bpmn-engine-extensions](https://github.com/paed01/bpmn-engine-extensions).

 Example: